-The project is easy to implement from elementary school (second grade up) through secondary in public, charter, private, parochial and alternative schools, as well as in correctional facilities, and before- and after-school programs.
-Here are a couple of exercises from the Contemplation Writing Project.
-Please share any ideas or similar projects you've done in the comments section of this blog.
+The project is easy to implement from grades 2-12 in public, charter, private, parochial, and alternative schools, as well as in correctional facilities, and before- and after-school programs.
+Here are a couple of Contemplation Music Writing Project exercises that eventually led to poetry writing.
+Please share any ideas or similar projects that you've done in the comments section of this post.

-My instructions about what to write were vague because I wanted them to discover and describe experience without my help.
-If they asked about the length of the writing, I said: "Just write whatever you can remember."
+My instructions about what to write were vague because I wanted students to discover and describe experience without my help.
+If they asked about the length of the writing, I said, "Just write whatever you can remember."
 The average length varied from one to a few paragraphs.

-In a typical lesson, kids counted backwards, wrote about their inner experiences, and I checked their responses and discussed them with the class the next day.
-Here is a sampling of a fourth grade class' first responses to this inner journey exercise:
+In a typical lesson, kids counted backward and wrote about their inner experiences, and I discussed them with the class the next day.
+Here are some fourth-grade students' first responses:

 Be prepared for (and open to) anything when introducing inner experience through counting.
 You will find a plethora of responses, including memories/flashbacks, present-moment events, fantasies, dreams, daydreams, feelings, thoughts, mind-pictures/images, physical/bodily reactions and stream of consciousness or "movie experiences."
-Read the responses out loud (anonymously) and ask basic questions to open up discussions, for example:
+Read the responses out loud (anonymously) and open up discussions by asking basic questions:

 - Describe the student's counting experience.